-In connection with the filing of this Annual Report on Form 10-K, the Company's management, with the participation of the Company's chief executive officer and chief financial officer, evaluated the effectiveness of the design and operation of the Company's disclosure controls and procedures as of the end of the period covered by this report.
-Based on their evaluation, the Company's chief executive officer and chief financial officer have concluded that, as of April 30, 2023, the Company's disclosure controls and procedures were effective at a reasonable assurance level.
+In connection with the filing of this Annual Report on Form 10-K, the Company's management, with the participation of the Company's Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of the design and operation of the Company's disclosure controls and procedures as of the end of the period covered by this report.
+Based on their evaluation, the Company's chief executive officer and chief financial officer have concluded that, because of the material weakness in internal control over financial reporting disclosed below, as of April 30, 2024, the Company's disclosure controls and procedures were not effective at a reasonable assurance level.